MatthiasGwiozda/shopping-list/README.md

 In general components are reusable pieces of code, which includes html and JavaScript.
 Components may be designed to only be used once on the page.
 A component may be used multiple times, just like javaScript functions.

+A component can even use other components.
+The injectComponent function in the ComponentUtilities can be used by the "hosting" component for this purpose.

 # questions
 - Do I use react / vue --> decission: first I start without react or vue.
     - advantages of using the frameworks